 I never have.
 Until now, that is.

-The funniest part of my weird confession... one of my kids just told me that he doesn't like doughnuts, or the smell of doughnuts either!
+The funniest part of my weird confession... one of my kids just told me that he doesn't like donuts, or the smell of donuts either!
+Isn't that funny?

 If you want to roll both sides, go for it.
 They are completely customizable and easily adapted any way you like it.